 Photo from Yarmouth Police Department Facebook

 The town of Yarmouth suffered an incredible tragedy in April of 2018 when Sergeant Sean Gannon was killed in the line of duty.
 Also injured in this vicious attack was Gannon’s canine partner, Nero.
-Nero suffered life-threatening injuries and was unable to be rescued due to existing state law that prohibits working animals from being treated or transported by emergency personnel.
-Instead, Nero had to wait nearly four hours before a retired K9 police officer could arrive on scene to retrieve Nero from the scene and help with his injuries before he was driven to the emergency veterinary hospital.
+Nero suffered life-threatening injuries and was unable to be treated by emergency medical personnel due to existing state law that prohibits working animals from being treated or transported by emergency personnel.

--allow emergency personnel to treat injured operational working animals
+Allow emergency personnel to treat injured police dogs.

--allow emergency personnel to transport injured operational working animals
+Allow emergency personnel to transport injured police dogs.

--require any emergency personnel that would render care to an operational working animal to have completed training consistent with standards approved by the Office of Emergency Medical Services
+Require any emergency personnel that would render care to a police dog to have completed training consistent with standards approved by the Office of Emergency Medical Services.